tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-ubuntu-quickstart.md

 2. Open the new configure.py in a text editor.
 3. Change `config["importer"] = "osm2pgsql"` to `config["importer"] = "imposm"`, unless you prefer to use osm2pgsql and have that set up.
 4. Optionally change the name of your project from the default, 'OSM Bright'.
-5. Adjust the path to point to your MapBox project folder.
-If your Ubuntu username is 'mary', it should likely be `/home/mary/Documents/MapBox/project/`.
+5. Adjust the path to point to your Mapbox project folder.
+If your Ubuntu username is 'mary', it should likely be `/home/mary/Documents/Mapbox/project/`.
 6. change the line that says `config["postgis"]["user"]     = ""` to `config["postgis"]["user"]     = "postgres"`
 7. Save & close the file.